jose-camilo-palacio-constain/head-md-time-in-time-out/process/README.md

-This is the process folder
+This is the process folder describing my progress throughout the semester